Johan Holmqvist

-Johan Erik Daniel Holmqvist (born May 24, 1978) is a Swedish former professional ice hockey goaltender, he most notably played in the National Hockey League and the Swedish Hockey League (SHL).
+Johan Erik Daniel Holmqvist (born May 24, 1978) is a Swedish former professional ice hockey goaltender, he most notably played in the National Hockey League (NHL) and the Swedish Hockey League (SHL).

 Playing career

 He started his career in the Elitserien team Brynäs IF.
 He played for their senior team from 1996 to 2000, winning a Swedish championship in 1999.
-He then signed with the New York Rangers, who had drafted Holmqvist in the 1997 NHL Entry Draft (7th round/175 pick overall).
+He then signed with the New York Rangers, who had drafted Holmqvist in the 1997 NHL entry draft (7th round/175 pick overall).
 Holmqvist played four NHL games for the Rangers between 2000 and 2003.
 Most of his time was spent with the Rangers' farm team, the Hartford Wolf Pack of the AHL.

 On March 11, 2003, Holmqvist was traded to the Minnesota Wild for Lawrence Nycholat.
 Holmqvist played the rest of the season with the Wild's farm team, the Houston Aeros of the AHL, and won the Jack A. Butterfield Trophy as MVP of the Calder Cup Playoffs as Houston won the league championship.
 The following season, 2003/04, he played with the Aeros.
 At the end of the season, he decided to move back to Sweden where he signed with his former club, Brynäs IF.

 He played with them for two seasons and then, on June 1, 2006, he signed with the Tampa Bay Lightning, an NHL club.
 He played with them for almost two years, putting up mixed numbers.
 He was traded at the 2008 trade deadline to the Dallas Stars along with Brad Richards for Mike Smith, Jeff Halpern and Jussi Jokinen.
 On July 23, 2008, he signed a contract with the Swedish club Frölunda HC.